alok722/contact-management/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+The app will automatically reload if you change any of the source files. **This is a MEAN stack app, so before running 'ng serve' make sure you are running MongoDB and node js server in background.
+Database details can be found in server.js file**

 ## Code scaffolding